Eucharist (band)

-Eucharist is a Swedish melodic death metal band, which released two albums in the 1990s, and a third in 2022.
+Eucharist is a Swedish melodic death metal band from Veddige, formed in 1989.
+They released two albums in the 1990s before disbanding.
+After reuniting, the group released their third album in 2022.

 History

-Eucharist's first album, A Velvet Creation (1993), featured Markus Johnsson (vocals, guitar), Thomas Einarsson (guitar), Tobias Gustafsson (bass guitar), and Daniel Erlandsson (drums), while for the second, Mirrorworlds (1997), they were reduced to the trio of Johnsson, Erlandsson, and bass guitarist Martin Karlsson.
-One of numerous groups involved in establishing the very melodic style now known as the Gothenburg Sound, Eucharist did not fare particularly well in the face of the era's stiff competition, resulting in personnel eventually joining rival bands.
-Most notably, original bass guitarist Gustaffsson joined the power metal band Armageddon, and drummer Erlandsson worked for a time with Gothenburg scene leaders In Flames before settling in permanently with Arch Enemy.
+Eucharist's first album, A Velvet Creation (1993), featured Markus Johnsson (vocals, guitar), Thomas Einarsson (guitar), Tobias Gustafsson (bass), and Daniel Erlandsson (drums).
+For the second, Mirrorworlds (1997), they were reduced to the trio of Johnsson, Erlandsson, and bass guitarist Martin Karlsson.
+One of numerous groups that established the melodic style known as the Gothenburg Sound, Eucharist did not fare well in the face of stiff competition, resulting in personnel joining rival bands.
+Original bass guitarist Gustaffsson joined power metal band Armageddon, and drummer Erlandsson worked for a time with In Flames before settling in with Arch Enemy.

-Eucharist was founded in Veddige, a small city about 40 km from Gothenburg, Sweden, some time around 1989.
+Eucharist was founded in Veddige, a small city about 40 km from Gothenburg, some time around 1989.
 A demo released in 1992 became a classic in the metal underground.
 It was titled Greeting Immortality.
-The same year, Obscure Plasma Records released the Greeting Immortality 7" (without the consent of the band), and in 1993 the band recorded a song named "The View" for a Deaf Records (Peaceville Records) compilation album called Deaf Metal Sampler.
-Afterwards, the band suddenly split up.
+The same year, Obscure Plasma Records released the Greeting Immortality 7" (without the consent of the band), and in 1993, the band recorded the song "The View" for a Deaf Records (Peaceville Records) compilation album called Deaf Metal Sampler.
+Afterwards, the band split up.

-But soon after, Wrong Again Records asked them to re-unite and sign a deal, which they did.
-Eucharist entered the studio and recorded their first album A Velvet Creation, which was released in 1993, with the cover misprinted in the wrong color.
-In the summer of 1994, two songs, "Wounded and Alone" and "The Predictable End", were recorded for a compilation album released by Wrong Again Records entitled, W.A.R.
-Compilation vol 1, released in 1995.
+Wrong Again Records asked them to reunite and sign a deal, which they did.
+Eucharist recorded their first album, A Velvet Creation, released in 1993, with the cover misprinted in the wrong color.
+In the summer of 1994, the songs "Wounded and Alone" and "The Predictable End" were recorded for a compilation album released by Wrong Again Records entitled, W.A.R.
+Compilation Vol 1., released in 1995.